DataLabTechTV/datalab/README.md

 We purposely keep this simple with SQLite, using a backup/restore strategy to/from S3, as this assumes exploratory lab work, but you can easily replace [SQLite](https://ducklake.select/docs/stable/duckdb/usage/choosing_a_catalog_database#sqlite) with a [PostgreSQL](https://ducklake.select/docs/stable/duckdb/usage/choosing_a_catalog_database#postgresql) node, if you prefer.

+### export/

+Gold tier datasets under your data marts are only usable externally after you export them.
+This component manages exports, creating them for a specific data mart catalog and schema, listing them, or purging old versions.

 ### scripts/

 Individual Bash or Python scripts for generic tasks (e.g., launching KùzuDB Explorer).

 ### local/

 Untracked directory where all your local files will live.
-This includes the engine database (DuckDB) and the DuckLake catalogs (e.g., `stage.sqlite`, `marts/graphs.sqlite`), which you can restore from a [backup](#backup-and-restore), or create from scratch.
+This includes the engine database (DuckDB) and the DuckLake catalogs (e.g., `stage.sqlite`, `marts/graphs.sqlite`), which you can restore from a [backup](#backup), or create from scratch.
 KùzuDB databases will also live here, under `graphs/`, as well as the `init.sql` script for CLI access to the lakehouse.

 ## 🗃️ Storage Layout